 To get your second PPP loan fully or partially forgiven, you need to spend the loan money on forgivable expenses.
 The first PPP round included expenses like utilities, rent, payroll, employer-sponsored health insurance, and other eligible expenses, which are also covered in this second round.

 The second round of PPP funding includes four categories of additional covered expenses:

-For more guidance on whether a business expense is covered under the new PPP round, get in touch with your CPA or another tax professional.
+For more guidance on whether a business expense is covered, check out the U.S. Small Business Association’s website or get in touch with your CPA or another tax professional.

 Am I eligible for the new round of PPP?

 Companies with 300 or fewer employees who suffered a 25% drop in any quarter’s revenue from 2019 to 2020 are eligible for the second round of PPP.
 This means a 25% or more reduction in gross income from any quarter in 2020 relative to that same quarter in 2019 or during the year of 2020 as compared to the year of 2019.